originalworks/protocol/DDEX_messages/README.md

 `MusicalWork`: Contains details about the musical work, including its ID (ISWC), title, composer, and rights information.
 `RightShare` Encapsulates information about the specific rights associated with the musical work, including the proprietary ID, controller, and types of rights.
 `LinkedResource`: Links the musical work to the associated sound recording using the ISRC.

+## DSR

+The DSR messages are designed to facilitate the exchange of sales and usage data between digital service providers (DSPs) and rights holders.